 Kundiman Poet in Residence

 The MFA in Creative Writing program at Sierra Nevada College has partnered with Kundiman to offer an annual Writer-in-Residence opportunity.
-Each January, a Kundiman fellow will spend a month at SNC, where they present a public reading, participate in panels and meet with the MFA students during their Winter Residency, and are available to the English department.
+Each January, a Kundiman fellow will spend a month at SNC, where they present a public reading, participate in the MFA Winter Residency, and are available to the English department.
 At the same time, we hope that the college’s intellectual resources and the beauty of the Tahoe area will create ample time and space for the writer’s own creative process.

 Kundiman is dedicated to the creation and cultivation of Asian American poetry.
 Kundiman creates an affirming and rigorous space where Asian American poets can explore, through art, the unique challenges that face the new and ever changing diaspora.
 We see the arts as a tool of empowerment, of education and liberation, of addressing proactively what legacy we will leave for our future generations as individuals and as a community.

 Cathy Linh Che is the author of Split (Alice James, 2014), winner of the Kundiman Poetry Prize.

 A Vietnamese American poet from Los Angeles and Long Beach, CA, she received her BA from Reed College and her MFA from New York University.
 She has been awarded fellowships and residencies from Poets & Writers, The Fine Arts Work Center at Provincetown, Kundiman, Hedgebrook, Poets House, The Asian American Literary Review, The Center for Book Arts, The Lower Manhattan Cultural Council’s Workspace Residency, and a Jerome Foundation Travel Grant.

 A founding editor of the online journal Paperbag, she is Managing Director at Kundiman.
 She currently lives in Brooklyn, NY.